 Did you know?
 The Right Whale ID citizen science program uses drone technology to enable researchers to monitor, track and ID endangered southern right whales off the NSW coast.
 The pilot program involves NSW National Parks sending out CASA (Civil Aviation Safety Authority) accredited drone operators who are trained to observe the safe legal marine mammal approach distances.
-For more info on this program and how it’s facilitating the recovery of this endangered species here.

 Wild About Whales?
 Spot whales during their annual migration from May to November every year, coastal national parks and reserves in NSW offer a huge range of viewing opportunities.
 Read our tips and guidelines to get the best out of your whale watching experience.